Resources Toolkit

 • Check out our Instagram for changes in times/dates.

-Access: To check your Financial Aid and Scholarship Eligibility, visit my.SDSU.
+Access: To check your financial aid eligibility, visit my.SDSU.

-You can also access their Virtual Help Desk, available Monday-Friday from 9 a.m. - 4 p.m.
+You can also access the Cal Coast Student Financial Center’s Virtual Help Desk, available Monday-Friday from 9 a.m.-4 p.m., if you have any questions about your student account.

 UBO provides information and deadlines on financial aid disbursement, tuition, fees, and loans.